Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 In Bash, unlike most programming languages, single quotes and double quotes do not indicate strings.
 They are simply used to control the type of shell expansion that Bash should perform.
 Single quotes disable word splitting, escaping and all shell expansion.
-Double quotes disable word splitting and some expansions (tilde, *, ?), but allow escaping and variable expansion.
+Double quotes disable word splitting and some expansions (tilde, *, ?), but allow escaping, variable expansion and command expansion.

 ```shell
 echo $PWD/*.txt             # variable expansion and globbing : a.txt b.txt